 Snark is based in Dartmouth, South Devon.
 She is coded to travel up to 60 miles from a safe haven which means she can sail directly from Dartmouth to the north Britany.
-However, for this our inaugural season we are limiting our range to Topsham on the Exe estuary to the NE and Falmouth to the SW.
+However, we generally limiting our range to Topsham on the Exe estuary to the NE and Falmouth to the SW.
 This takes in some of the most beautiful and dramatic coastline of the UK including the headlands of Start and Bolt, the wide sandy beaches of Slapton and Torbay and the tidal estuary of the Exe.
 Particularly notable are the many navigable rivers and associated harbours on this stretch of the coast.
 Snark has a very shallow draft with leeboards raised and can navigate far inland with the right tidal conditions.

 Exe Estuary is sometimes called the ‘Duckpond’ because of the profusion of wildfowl that roost there, particularly in the winter.
 Two towns define its limits, Topsham to the north and Exmouth to the south, both pretty historic ports.

 Teignmouth is a traditional seaside town with a small protected harbour, good for anchoring and taking the tender ashore for fish and chips or a candyfloss!

 Torbay was once a favoured anchorage for the British Navy offering excellent protection, except from easterly winds.
 Its coastline is described as the English Riviera and is defined by three towns, all very different.
 Torquay to the north with its large marina full of polished motor cruisers, Paignton in the middle, a modest seaside holiday town and Brixham to the south, a flourishing fishing port, with a bustling waterfront and fish market.
 It is home to a number of traditional sailing trawlers now restored and run by a sailing trust.